 Whether or not you choose to dress your dog in costume to celebrate Halloween, you can’t help but wonder: how do dogs feel about getting dressed up?
-Keep reading to find out.
+Read on to find out.

 Depending on the dog, it’s usually rather obvious how they feel about costumes.
 A dog may go about his business as usual, for instance, as if he were not actually wearing an enormous hot dog bun across his body.
 On the other hand, a dog may make it clear that costumes are just for people, and freeze and then use her paws to remove whatever she was dressed in immediately.

 Thankfully, Alexandra Horowitz, Ph.D, author of the wonderful book, Inside of a Dog: What Dogs See, Smell, and Know and cognitive scientist (and dog owner, naturally), has provided an insightful article on the very topic, “On Dressing Up Your Pets.”
-Published online at The New Yorker this week, Ms. Horowitz sums up just how a dog may perceive getting dressed in costume, and encourages you imagine how things would be if the tables were turned.
+Published online in The New Yorker, Ms. Horowitz sums up just how a dog may perceive getting dressed in costume, and encourages you to imagine how things would be if the tables were turned.

-Given that it’s commonly believed that one of the reasons why dogs engage in behavior like tail-chasing and licking their owners faces is because of the attention (and giggles) that ensue, it’s understandable that dogs may easily tolerate, even enjoy, Halloween.
-Have you even heard of a dog complaining he received too much attention and too many treats from his person?
+Given that it’s commonly believed that one of the reasons why dogs engage in behavior like tail-chasing and licking their owners’ faces is because of the attention (and giggles) that ensue, it’s understandable that dogs may easily tolerate, even enjoy, Halloween.
+Have you ever heard of a dog complaining he received too much attention and too many treats from his person?

 Regardless of the attention and treats, not all dogs will welcome wearing costumes.